Lost in Random Accessibility Report

 If you want to play Lost in Random, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-We've documented 1 accessibility feature for Audio in Lost in Random which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Lost in Random which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Similar Games With More Accessibility Features for Audio

-If you want to play Lost in Random, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:
+If you want to play Lost in Random, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility: